jadencodes/jadencodes.github.io/_posts/2022-08-31-cloud-village-overconfident-ciso.md

 /bin/sh -c cd /usr/src/SerializationDumper &&  mkdir out &&  javac -cp ./src ./src/nb/deser/SerializationDumper.java ./src/nb/deser/support/*.java -d ./out &&  jar cvfm SerializationDumper.jar MANIFEST.MF -C ./out/ . &&  mv SerializationDumper.jar /root/
 ```

-It is very normal to use docker containers for building programs and removing the source code afterwards but what sticks out is the second to last layer; The layer that _attempts_ to clean up the build directory with `rm -rf /usr/src/SerializationDumper` after a layer.
+It is very normal to use docker containers for building programs and removing the source code afterwards, but what sticks out is the second to last layer; The layer that _attempts_ to clean up the build directory with `rm -rf /usr/src/SerializationDumper` after a layer.

 If they had done this on the build layer `cd /usr/src/SerializationDumper && mkdir out && .... `, it would've removed the source code from the layer before it was created.
 However, running the `rm -rf` command on the next layer does indeed delete it from the final image, but it doesn't remove it from the layer before it.
 We need to look at the third from last layer.